Rainbow Diet – the ‘Rainbow Recipes’ Book

 The Rainbow Recipes book brings you the healthy food of the colourful Mediterranean diet in easy to use recipes using research-proven healthy ingredients from the Rainbow Diet.

-The Rainbow Diet Recipe Book Rainbow Recipes from the Nutrichef and Chris Woollams
+The Rainbow Diet Recipe Book – Rainbow Recipes – from Chris Woollams and Barbara Cox

 - Steer clear of added glucose and refined carbs – eat whole carbs, especially soluble fibres (nuts and seeds, pulses, deeply colourful vegetables)

-- Steer clear of cows dairy unless its from grass fed cows and is unpasteurised.
+- Steer clear of cows’ dairy – better goats’, sheep’s and unpasteurised.

-- Eat good fats like extra virgin olive oil, oily fish and fish oils, nuts and nut oils (walnut, almond) and nuts, seeds (pumpkin, sesame, sunflower, flaxseed), and avocados.
+- Eat good fat foods like olives and extra virgin olive oil, oily fish and fish oils, nuts and nut oils (walnut, almond), seeds (pumpkin, sesame, sunflower, flaxseed), and avocados.

-- And eat a rainbow of colourful vegetables (and fruits) – Beetroot, curcumin, onions, garlic, greens, apricots, aubergines, red peppers, tomatoes, broccoli, peaches, herbs like rosemary, cloves ….. focus on polyphenols: they protect and correct.
+- And eat a rainbow of colourful fruits and vegetables – Beetroot, onions, garlic, greens, apricots, aubergines, red peppers, tomatoes, broccoli, peaches, herbs like rosemary, cloves ….. focus on polyphenols: they protect and correct.

 Why?
-Because you will be FLOODING your body with nourishment and health, while avoiding the foods that make your body friendly to cancer and chronic illness.
+Because you will be FLOODING your body with nourishment and health, while avoiding the foods that make your body friendly to chronic illnesses like cancer.